 Successful organizations recognize that team collaboration is central to their productivity.
 As a result, intuitive collaborative digital workspaces are a top business communication trend.

 Modern digital workspaces empower employees to work like they’re in the same room.
 Co-editing documents, sharing ideas, delegating tasks and finding information is in one accessible place.
 It’s become a must-have feature for many businesses, because teams who work in the same building, or miles apart, need workspaces to track progress, centralize content and people, and eliminate unnecessary emails that bottleneck workflows.

 3. Unified communications.

-By bringing together voice and data, a unified communication system reduces infrastructure costs and contains more features for a more responsive experience.
-It makes everyone’s life simpler and enables management to quickly see when employees are available to chat.
+By tying together three-way communications: leaders to employees, employees to leaders, and employees with each other; a unified communication system reduces infrastructure costs and centralizes features for a more responsive experience.
+It makes everyone’s life simpler and enables management to quickly see when employees are available.